Dean’s Advisory Board

-Former Operating Partner, Behrman Capital
+Operating Partner, Behrman Capital

 Mr. Flaherty earned a Master of Business Administration from Harvard Business School in 1971 and a Bachelor of Science in engineering from Lehigh University in 1968.

-Mr. Flaherty and his spouse, Laura Montgomery, reside in Brookline, Massachusetts.
+Mr. Flaherty resides in Brookline, Massachusetts.

 Global Advisory Principal and Life Sciences Sector Commercial Lead, Ernst & Young LLP

-Susan S. Garfield, DrPH leads the commercial market excellence function within the life science advisory commercial practice at Ernst & Young.
+Susan S. Garfield, DrPH, leads the commercial market excellence function within the life science advisory commercial practice at Ernst & Young.
 In this capacity, she helps life science companies optimize the value propositions of their innovations and maximize launch opportunities.
 Previously, Dr. Garfield was executive vice president, healthcare consulting services at Growth from Knowledge (GfK), the fourth largest market research company in the world.
 She led their US Market Access practice which spanned pharma, biotech, medical device, diagnostic and specialty pharma clients.
-Prior to that position, Dr. Garfield ran global market access, pricing, and health economics at QIAGEN (previously Digene), a biotech company, focusing oncology and precision medicine.
+Prior to that position, Dr. Garfield ran global market access, pricing, and health economics at QIAGEN (previously Digene), a biotech company, focusing on oncology and precision medicine.

 Dr. Garfield has also held various consulting roles at Boston Healthcare Associates, leading their commercial and health economics practice after a six year tenure at the firm.
 She has published numerous articles, chapters, and a book on healthcare payment issues, and has had multiple speaking engagements and poster sessions at industry and academic conferences.